 Technology was not as prevalent as design.
 However, advances in engine performance, suspension design and the wide use of hydraulics marked the 1950s in terms of automotive advances.

 What if I actually lived in the 1950s?
 Albeit closeted or locked up, if I lived the shiny, happy American life in Reseda, what would I drive then?
-This first of a Five Favorites sub-series looking at specific decades would help here.
 You might not be surprised by what I came up with…or, would you be?

-1953 PACKARD CARIBBEAN: It was once the foil of Cadillac – an independent automaker that concentrated on the luxury market with a cast iron, side-valve in-line eight cylinder engine that was smoother than anything on the road.
+1951-54 PACKARD: It was once the foil of Cadillac – an independent automaker that concentrated on the luxury market with a cast iron, side-valve in-line eight cylinder engine that was smoother than anything on the road.
 It was the first independent American automaker with a fully automatic gearbox, the Ultramatic.
 In all, you drove a Packard to waft about – as in today's Rolls-Royce Phantom and Bentley Mulsanne.
 Behind the scenes were turmoil and an impending merger (or two) that would eventually euthanize the old luxury brand.
 Yet, Packard still made good premium product in the post-Bathtub body days.
-The Caribbean was a custom made convertible that brought exclusivity back to the red hexagon.
+For example, the 1953 Caribbean was a custom made convertible that brought exclusivity back to the red hexagon.
 Only 750 were made for 1953 – remaining examples yield six-figure values.